GlobalAICommunity/GlobalAIBootcamp2019/README.md

 - **Workshop: Build AI solutions with Azure Machine Learning service**
 Azure includes a variety of services for designing and deploying machine learning models.
 Learn how to leverage these services in your data analysis

+### Learning path: Azure Data Engineer
+Azure Data Engineers design and implement the management, monitoring, security, and privacy of data using the full stack of Azure data services to satisfy business needs.

+- **Workshop: Implement a Data Streaming Solution with Azure Streaming Analytics**
+Learn the concepts of event processing and streaming data and how this applies to Azure Stream Analytics.
+You will then set up a stream analytics job to stream data and learn how to manage and monitor a running job.

+- **Workshop: Perform data engineering with Azure Databricks**
+Learn how to use Azure Databricks to accelerate the setup of Databricks in Azure.
+You'll work with data in an Azure SQL Data Warehouse with the built-in connector services.
+Explore the data services available with Azure Data Factory.
+Build streamlined workflows, and work with the interactive analytics workspace powered by Apache Spark.

+- **Workshop: Create data visualizations by using Azure Databricks and Power BI**
+Use Azure Databricks to create basic to advanced visualizations by using built-in charts and third-party libraries such as Matplotlib.
+Connect your Azure Databricks data to Power BI to create business-intelligence dashboards that can be shared with others.

+In this workshop you will:
+- Visualize query results by using the built-in charts in Azure Databricks.
+- Use advanced visualization techniques with Matplotlib.
+- Build custom reports in Power BI.

 ## How to prepare yourself